IMMORTALxJO/hypercheck/README.md

         ✅  TCP latency<1s 1.1.1.1:53
 ```

-If you have databases and api credentials you your environment variables, you can simply run:
+If you have databases and api credentials in your environment variables, you can simply run:
 ```
 ~ hypercheck --auto
 ```

 ### Development